StephenDoyle10/lyrics/README.md

+Branch 5:

+In this branch we deleted the changes in the previous branch.
+In that branch, we moved towards authentication and authorization using a username and password.
+Instead, we will have authentication and authorization using Google APIs, ie allowing a user to sign in with their gmail address and password.

+We have come some way towards this (Chapters 14.1- 14.7 in Subramanian book).
+By this stage, a user can sign in via gmail.
+If the user is signedin, then they are able to edit and delete posts.
+If not, edit and delete buttons are hidden.

+Next step is to use React Context so that every component is aware if the user is signed in or not, and every component knows which user is signed in.

 Branch 4:

 In this branch we started on something very important for full stack projects, especially those that have CRUD capabilities: the ability for users to create an account and signin.
 Without this, anyone visiting the site can delete or edit anyone elses content, rendering websites with CRUD capabilities essentially useless.